zaphosting/docs/en/dedicated_reset.md

 sidebar_label: Server reset
 ---

+Are you experiencing problems with your server or would you like to completely wipe the data of your server?
+This is no problem and can be easily realized.
+The existing data can for example be completely deleted by the use of a Wipe ISO.

 ## Preparations

-Attach this ISO-file into your dedicated server and reboot it:
+First of all, the required Wipe ISO must be mounted and executed in order to perform the actual process of resetting the data.
+ISO files can be mounted either via the ILO or via the remote console.
+If you don't know exactly how to do this yet, please have a look at the [Own ISO](dedicated_iso) guide.

+Now mount the following ISO to your server and restart it afterwards:

 ```
 http://185.223.30.65/wipe.iso
 ```

-## The reset
+## Reset of data

-Connect with a remote console of your like, to your dedicated server.
+Once the server has been restarted, the Wipe ISO should be automatically detected and loaded.
+Connect to your dedicated server using a remote console of your choice.

 ![](https://screensaver01.zap-hosting.com/index.php/s/cozRqRt9KLTMCkd/preview)

-The server does automatically go through the reset process

-> ⚠️ The reset can not be undone
+There you will see how the server automatically executes the process and how far the formatting progress is.
+Your server will overwrite all existing volumes once, so that there will be no more data.
+Depending on the size of the SSD, this process may take about 45 minutes - 2 hours.

 ![image](https://user-images.githubusercontent.com/13604413/159174333-ef109e7e-2e79-4201-81cf-b33301c4d0b7.png)

-Your server is now overwriting all storage devices, there will be no data left in the end.
-Depending on the size of your ssd this process can take 45 minutes to 2 hours.
+> ⚠️ Important: This process cannot be undone and is therefore final.
+There are no additional backups that can be imported in case of need.
+We therefore advise you not to perform this process unless you are absolutely sure that you want to delete your data.